API Conformance Scan

 The default size limit for the log file is 100 MB, but you can also limit the size more, if needed.
 When you create the scan configuration for on-premises scan, you can also choose how many issues you want the scan to report (default is 1000).
 Decreasing the maximum number of reported issues also decreases the maximum possible size of a single scan report.
 Large response bodies do not inflate the logs: response bodies over 8 KB are truncated.

 If the log file size exceeds the size of the volume you mounted, the scan raises errors but Conformance Scan continues to run normally.
-These errors are also uploaded to 42Crunch Platform, but the rest of the DEBUG
+These errors are also uploaded to 42Crunch Platform, but the rest of the debug

-and INFO
+and info

 level logs are only written as STDOUT, not to file.